Bhavyasrinalajala/TASK2/README.md

 If the city is invalid, an error message is shown.
 Key Learning Objectives:

-API Integration:
+API INTERATION:

 How to use APIs to fetch and display data.

-Asynchronous JavaScript:
+ASYNCHRONOUS JAVASCRIPT:

 Handling fetch and working with promises/async-await.

-Dynamic DOM Manipulation:
+DYNAMIC DOM MANIPULATION :

 Updating the webpage in real-time based on user input.

-Error Handling:
+ERROR HANDLING

 Building a robust app with meaningful error messages.